vegos/RadioExperiments/WhipAntennasComparition/README.md

   (antenna + radio + operator), which cannot be fully represented in this setup
 - tinySA measurements reflect **whatever RF signals were present in the environment** at the time of measurement

+### Why no counterpoise was added

+No external counterpoise or ground reference was intentionally added.
+The goal was not to simulate an ideal antenna system, but to compare antennas under the *same incomplete but identical conditions*.

+Adding a counterpoise would change absolute behavior, but would not improve the validity of a relative comparison unless applied identically to all antennas and use cases.

 ### Interpretation Guidelines